 California is one of 20 states that have provisions to recall a sitting governor, 19 through elections.
 The state law establishing the rules goes back to 1911 and was intended to place more power directly in the hands of voters by allowing them to remove elected officials and repeal or pass laws by placing them on the ballot.

 Recall attempts are common in the state, but they rarely get on the ballot and even fewer succeed.
 The only time a governor was recalled was 2003, when Democrat Gray Davis was removed and voters replaced him with Republican Arnold Schwarzenegger.
-A federal judge in late August rejected a lawsuit that sought to block the election on constitutional grounds.

 WHY IS THERE A RECALL DRIVE AGAINST NEWSOM?